-- Density Colors.
-This button is available only if the item density visualization is selected.
-The button offers three options: - Import.
+- Import colors.
 This option is the default choice.
-Choose this option to import density colors from a density colors file (see Subsection 4.4.3). - Export.
-Choose this option to export the current density colors to a density colors file (see Subsection 4.4.3). - Restore original.
-Choose this option to restore the original density colors. - Cluster Colors.
+Choose this option to import density colors from a density colors file (see Subsection 4.4.3). - Export colors.
+Choose this option to export the current density colors to a density colors file (see Subsection 4.4.3). - Use predefined colors.
+Choose this option to use predefined density colors.
+Eight different color schemes are available.
+To use the default density colors, choose the Viridis color scheme. - Cluster Colors.
 This button is available only if the cluster density visualization is selected.
-The button offers four options: - Edit.
+The button offers four options: - Edit colors.
 This option is the default choice.
-Choose this option to edit the current cluster colors in the Edit Cluster Colors dialog box. - Import.
-Choose this option to import cluster colors from a cluster colors file (see Subsection 4.4.1). - Export.
-Choose this option to export the current cluster colors to a cluster colors file (see Subsection 4.4.1). - Restore original.
-Choose this option to restore the original cluster colors. - White background.
+Choose this option to edit the current cluster colors in the Edit Cluster Colors dialog box. - Import colors.
+Choose this option to import cluster colors from a cluster colors file (see Subsection 4.4.1). - Export colors.
+Choose this option to export the current cluster colors to a cluster colors file (see Subsection 4.4.1). - Use default colors.
+Choose this option to use the default cluster colors. - White background.
 This check box is available only if the cluster density visualization is selected.
 The check box determines whether the cluster density visualization has a black or a white background color.